Hany Mukhtar: Nashville SC

 On 27 August 2019, Mukhtar became the first designated player in Nashville SC franchise history.
 The right to sign him was acquired by Nashville SC from Seattle Sounders FC in exchange for $100,000 in general allocation money.
 At the time, Mukhtar had never been to the United States, but agreed to Nashville's terms because his mother was a fan of Johnny Cash and that he was aware of the singer's connection to the city.
 Although the transfer became official in August 2019, Mukhtar remained at Brøndby IF until 1 January 2020.

 His debut with Nashville SC was disrupted by the COVID-19 pandemic, which cancelled all league matches beginning in March 2020; while the league restarted operations during the MLS is Back Tournament in July, Nashville SC withdrew from the tournament due to a COVID-19 outbreak within the team.
 On 12 September 2020, Mukhtar scored his first goal for Nashville in a 2–1 win over Atlanta United FC.
 On 17 July 2021, Mukhtar scored the first hat-trick in Nashville SC history over Chicago Fire FC.
 This was the fastest hat-trick from the start of a game in MLS history; Mukhtar scored in the 10th, 13th and 16th minutes.
 He finished the season with the most combined goals and assists in the season and was a finalist for the Landon Donovan MVP Award, which was eventually awarded to Carles Gil.

 On 31 August 2022, Mukhtar scored his second hat-trick of his career in a 4–1 victory over the Colorado Rapids, the first goal of which was a penalty kick.
 On 1 November 2022, Mukhtar was named the 2022 Landon Donovan MLS MVP after receiving 48.03% of total votes.
 Mukhtar led the league with 34 goal contributions (23 goals, 11 assists) in 2022, tied for the fifth-most in a single MLS season.

 On 6 May 2023, Mukhtar scored his third career hat-trick in a 3–0 victory over Chicago Fire FC, the second goal of which was a penalty kick.
 He was also awarded his seventh Player of the Matchday award as a result of his performance.

+On 18 May 2026, Mukhtar scored a hat-trick in a Nashville's 3–2 home victory against Los Angeles FC.